ShipChain/python-common/README.md

 A PyPI package containing shared code for ShipChain's Python/Django projects

-### Pytest Fixtures
+## Pytest Fixtures

-When shipchain-common is installed, a pytest plugin named `assertions` is automatically registered.
-This plugin is designed for writing concise pytest cases that make assertions about responses from a Django Rest Framework API.
+When shipchain-common is installed, a pytest plugin named `json_asserter` is automatically registered.
+This plugin is designed for writing concise pytest cases that make json_asserter about responses from a Django Rest Framework API.
 Most of the functionality is tailored to the `application/vnd.api+json` response type, but should still be usable for plain `application/json` responses.

-#### Assertions Fixture
+### json_asserter Fixture

-The `assertions` fixture exposes several methods for testing specific HTTP Status codes as well as a class for building consistent entity references that must be found within the responses.
+The `json_asserter` fixture exposes several methods for testing specific HTTP Status codes as well as a class for building consistent entity references that must be found within the responses.

 ##### Asserting Error Responses